gajdipajti/arduino_stepper_control/README.md

  * v0.2: I added a secondary stepper (28BYJ-48) to my setup, and I duplicated the code (Very, very lazy programming) to include commands for the new stepper.
  * v0.2.1: I changed the second stepper to another nema, so I changed the setup value and the name.
  * v0.2.1: Added a button to the labview code, to switch between steppers.
+ * v0.2.1-raw: A trimmed down version for a single Stepper contolled with L293D.

 ## LabView GUI
  * Created with LabView v14.
  * Created an initial demo LabView GUI for the Arduino code (NEMA only).